Read about our approach to all things technology, aviation, drone logistics and delivering healthcare

-The scale and rapid speed of urbanisation is a grand challenge of the 21st century.
-Finding solutions to this escalating issue is prompting governments, communities and businesses to think holistically about how, infrastructure, transport, and health and wellbeing will remain key priorities of future city planning.
+The scale and rapid speed of urbanization are a grand challenge of the 21st century.
+Finding solutions to this escalating issue is prompting governments, communities, and businesses to think holistically about how, infrastructure, transport, and health and wellbeing will remain key priorities of future city planning.

-The term ‘future-proofing’ refers to the process of anticipating the future, and developing strategies to minimise the negative impact and stresses of future events such as the one we are witnessing: a global pandemic.
+The term ‘future-proofing refers to the process of anticipating the future and developing strategies to minimize the negative impact and stresses of future events such as the one we are witnessing: a global pandemic.
 Key elements of future-proofing include the ability to drive and manage technological change; infrastructure that contributes to a high quality of life; a long-term city vision, and attracting and retaining talent to boost economic growth.

 Some future-proofing strategies include:

-As defined under the Smart Cities Framework, the integration of technology within basic municipal structures throughout the city serves to increase the operational efficiencies of public goods and reorient governmental policy towards an outcomes-based model for key stakeholders; people, businesses, non-governmental organisations, healthcare providers and policy makers.
-The smart city fosters speed, resilience and agility; when a global public health event erupts, the technologically advanced system enables a fast response time so that more lives are saved, less disruption is caused to the broader context, and smaller fiscal rescue packages are needed to stabilise the economy.
+As defined under the Smart Cities Framework, the integration of technology within basic municipal structures throughout the city serves to increase the operational efficiencies of public goods and reorient governmental policy towards an outcomes-based model for key stakeholders; people, businesses, non-governmental organizations, healthcare providers, and policymakers.
+The smart city fosters speed, resilience, and agility; when a global public health event erupts, the technologically advanced system enables a fast response time so that more lives are saved, less disruption is caused to the broader context, and smaller fiscal rescue packages are needed to stabilize the economy.